 Everything nourishes what is strong already — Jane Austen

-for-the-love-of-the-words asked: Hey, there.
+for-the-love-of-the-words said: Hey, there.
 1) Thank you for following me.
 2) THANK YOU EVEN MORE FOR FOLLOWING ME BECAUSE IT TURNED ME ON TO YOUR LOVELY BLOG!
 Good luck, darling <3 -MS

 Hey, no problem!
 And thank you.
 Good luck to you as well. <3